Car-Free Connecticut Last Updated 7/18

 Visiting Hartford for business or pleasure?
 The dash Shuttle provides free shuttle service to the Connecticut Convention Center, as well as the Riverfront, the CT Science Center, hotels, restaurants, museums, theaters and Union Station.

-Many other locations throughout Connecticut can also be reached by public transportation, including CTFastrak, bus, train, plane and ferry.
+Many other locations throughout Connecticut can also be reached by public transportation, including the Hartford Line, now connecting New Haven to Hartford to Springfield, MA; and CTFastrak, bus, train, plane and ferry.
 Here is more information about transportation options.
 But no matter how you get here, make sure to check out just a few of the experiences you can discover in Connecticut.